Wenzhengchina/Matching-in-the-Dark/README.md

 **[Introduction]** This repository contains details about the `MID` (Matching in the Dark) dataset.
 The `MID` dataset was introduced as a benchmark for local descriptor evaluation challenge in extreme low-light conditions.
 This dataset also can be used for low-light Raw image-enhancing evaluation.
 See the [paper]() for more details.

+* The dataset contains diverse scenes consisting of 54 outdoor and 54 indoor scenes.

+* For each scene, we provide one pair of groups of multiple RAW-format images captured from different two positions.

+* In each group, there are 48 (6 shutter speeds × 8 ISO settings) underexposure images and one correspond long-exposure image.

+* We provide ground truth relative camera pose for each scene obtained with long-exposure images.

+Here are example stereo image pairs (long exposure versions) of four indoor scenes and four outdoor scenes!

 ![Teaser Image](./images/samples.png)